kschuler/ling001/index.md

 > Yes, but the rooms are small so it's best to email the section TA to let them know.

 **I noticed a mistake in the grading of my exam.
 How do I get this fixed?**
-> We will regrade your exam if you make a formal regrade request via Canvas within the regrading window.
+> We will look at your exam again if you make a formal re-grade request via Canvas within one week of getting your exam back.

 **I missed or failed an exam.
 What can I do to make it up?**
 > Nothing.
 We don't allow make-up exams or retakes.
 However, we drop your lowest exam score, so you can still do well in the class.
 Just make sure it doesn't happen more than once!

 **Can I turn in my language journal late?**
-> Yes, but there is a 5 point per day late penalty.
+> Yes, but there is a 2% point per day late penalty.

 **I participated in an experiment (or attended a talk).
 When will I get my bonus points?**
-> To receive bonus points, you must (1) make a bonus points declaration on canvas and (2) write about your research experience in your language journal.
+> To receive bonus points, you must (1) make a bonus points declaration on Canvas and (2) write about your research experience in your language journal.
 Your bonus points will be awarded as soon as you make your declaration, but we will check your journal (and SONA records, if you participated in an experiment) to confirm these points at the end of the semester.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTExMzExNzQ5OSwtODU3MjYzOTU4LC0xND
 Q4NTM3MDEyLC0xMDYyMDQxMjIxLDMzNDMxMjA2NCw5MDYwMTQx